TheTechOddBug/lon-mirror/README.md

 What makes OMNIA different

-OMNIA is not positioned as a model, a guardrail, or a semantic evaluator.
+OMNIA is not positioned as:

+a model

+a guardrail

+a semantic evaluator

+a decision engine

 Its role is narrower: